zilishen/documentation/content/nim/monitoring/security-monitoring/configure/create-role-security-monitoring.md

 By completing the steps in this topic, you will create a role that gives users access to the Security Monitoring module and logs, and assign it to user accounts or groups.

-{{<note>}}The recommendations in this guide follow the principle of least privilege and do not grant users access to NGINX Instance Manager.
-You can create additional roles with custom modules, features, and permissions to suit your use case.{{</note>}}
+{{< note >}} The recommendations in this guide follow the principle of least privilege and do not grant users access to NGINX Instance Manager.
+You can create additional roles with custom modules, features, and permissions to suit your use case. {{</ note >}}

+---

-## Before You Begin
+## Before you begin

 Complete the following prerequisites before proceeding with this guide:

-- NGINX Security Monitoring is [installed]({{< relref "/nim/monitoring/security-monitoring/deploy/install-security-monitoring.md" >}}) and running.
+- NGINX Security Monitoring is [installed]({{< relref "/nim/monitoring/security-monitoring/install-security-monitoring.md" >}}) and running.
 - Your user account needs to be able to access the User Management settings in NGINX Instance Manager.
   The minimum required role permissions are: